JThomas404/AWS-Cost-Monitoring-Script/Shell_commands_used.md

-# Commands Used when creating this script
+# **Commands Used When Creating This Script**

 ### **Summary of Commands Used**

-This document outlines all the commands used in AWS Cost Monitoring project, including those related to setting up the environment, preparing the script, querying AWS Cost Explorer, and processing the output.
-It also includes commands for navigating the terminal and managing files.
+This document outlines all the commands used in the AWS Cost Monitoring project, covering the setup of the environment, script preparation, querying AWS Cost Explorer, processing the output, and navigating the terminal.
+It also includes commands for file management and text processing.

 #### **Key Areas Covered**:
 - **Shell Setup**: `aws configure`, `curl`, `jq`, `awk`, `date`, `getopts`